Sen. Bob Menendez makes announcement on political future, insists he'll be exonerated on federal indictment

-Sen. Bob Menendez, D-N.J., announced Monday he will be exonerated on a new federal corruption indictment.
+Sen. Bob Menendez, D-N.J., insisted at a press conference Monday he will be exonerated on a new federal corruption indictment.

-At a press conference, Menedez insisted he would be exonerated and detailed his decades-long record in Congress.

-He also insisted the hundreds of thousands of dollars in cash the FBI found at his home was withdrawn from his personal savings account.
+Menedez detailed his decades-long record in Congress and insisted hundreds of thousands of dollars in cash the FBI found at his home was withdrawn from his personal savings account.

+"The allegations leveled against me are just that, allegations," Menendez said.
+"For anyone who has known me throughout my 50 years of public service, they know I have always fought for what is right.
+My advocacy has always been grounded.
+And what I learned from growing up as the son of Cuban refugees, especially my mom, my hero, Evangelina Menendez.
+Everything I accomplished, I worked for despite the nay sayers and everyone who has underestimated me."

+"I firmly believe that when all the facts are presented, not only will I be exonerated, but I still will be New Jersey’s senior senator," he added, falling short of formally announcing a re-election bid.
+"The court of public opinion is no substitute for our revered justice system.
+We cannot set aside the presumption of innocence for political expediency when the harm is irrevocable."

 In what experts tell Fox News is a risk for his own defense in court, Menendez also stood by his political record on Egypt.